pdf-association/arlington-pdf-model/TestGrammar/README.md

 grep -B 1 "Warning:" * | sort | uniq
 grep -B 1 "Info:" * | sort | uniq

-# Summarized versioning of all PDFs
-grep "version PDF" *

 # Files that were not processed (likely password encrypted)
 grep "acquire Trailer" *

-# See what version of PDF actually got used
+# See what version of PDF actually got used and any enabled extensions
 grep "Processing file as PDF" *

 # Find PDFs that crashed, CTRL-C or did not complete